zacfukuda/minamoto/README.md

 Minamoto is a Wordpress starter theme with [Gulp](https://github.com/gulpjs/gulp) + [Stylus](http://stylus-lang.com/) + [Webpack](https://webpack.js.org/) + [Browsersync](https://browsersync.io/docs/gulp).

-> Theme development of with this starter theme requires advanced knowledge in Wordpress theme development and modern JavaScript such as CommonJS and ES6.
+> To use this theme requires advanced knowledge in Wordpress theme development and JavaScript(CommonJS, ES6).
 If you are new to theme development, you might want to check out [Getting Started guide](https://developer.wordpress.org/themes/getting-started/) from Wordpess.org.

 ## Installation & Configuration